McMaster-Baby-Lab/handbook/pages/recruitment/recruitmentTools.md

 - You may book more than 8 slots for the current week but not a week in advance

 **Filling Test Slots**
-- Login to SONA and create corresponding tentative events in correct timeslots
+- Login to SONA and create corresponding tentative events in the correct timeslots.

-- Once slots have been signed up for by students update the lab calendar by removing “TENTATIVE” from event title
+- Once slots have been signed up for by students update the lab calendar by removing “TENTATIVE” from the event title
-- Include participant contact info in the note section of calendar event
+- Include participant contact info in the note section of the calendar event

 ### McMaster VPN